 Contemporary culture and the modern world is dictated by the digital image.
 As we continue to consume more and more of it through the illuminated rectangles that surround us, many creative mediums are experiencing rapid change.
 Having witnessed the transformation to her chosen medium over the last ten years, photographer Tereza Mundilová, along with four fellow Berliners and friends, decided to create XZY magazine as a space to reflect on and examine “the electronic image in the era of post-photography.”

 In its debut issue, XZY explores the “visual alchemies of the phenomenon ‘fake’, with artists from all over the planet.”
 As a topic, the notion of “fake” played a very important role in 2017 across culture, politics, media, art and fashion.
-Back in November, the Collins English Dictionary named one of Donald Trump’s many neologisms “fake news” as its word of the year making it an appropriate start point for editor-in-chief and founder Tereza, alongside co-editor Alexander W. Schindler and their designers Elias Hanzer, Elias Borinski and Lucas Liccini.
+Back in November, the Collins English Dictionary named one of Donald Trump’s many neologisms “fake news” as its word of the year making it an appropriate start point for editor-in-chief and founder Tereza, alongside co-editor Alexander W. Schindler and their designers Elias Hanzer, Louise Borinski and Lucas Liccini.

 In order to facilitate diverse and wide-ranging responses, XZY set no further limitations except that each contributors’ work should respond to the theme of the issue.
 For photographer Johannes Heinke this resulted in his series Case Studies On Eventuality, depicting various simulations and simulators.
 From airport towers operated by institutions such as Deutsche Bahn and the German Aerospace Centre to high-G-force centrifuges, the images are clinical and almost utopian in their depiction of machinery.